Morton Mintz

-Morton Mintz (born January 26, 1922) is an American investigative journalist who in his early years (1946–1958) reported for two St. Louis, Missouri, newspapers, the Star-Times and the Globe-Democrat; and then, most notably The Washington Post (1958–1988).
+Morton Abner Mintz (January 26, 1922 – July 28, 2025) was an American investigative journalist who in his early years (1946–1958) reported for two St. Louis, Missouri, newspapers, the Star-Times and the Globe-Democrat; and then, most notably The Washington Post (1958–1988).
 He exposed such scandals as thalidomide and the Dalkon Shield.
-Since 2004 he has been a Senior Adviser to Nieman Watchdog.
+From 2004 onwards, he was a Senior Adviser to Nieman Watchdog.

+Early life and education

+Mintz was born in Ann Arbor, Michigan, to William and Sarah (Solomon) Mintz, Jewish immigrants from Lithuania who owned a dry goods store.
+He graduated from the University of Michigan in 1943.
+He then enlisted in the Navy, and in 1944 commanded a transport ship during the Normandy landings.